 Several projects have garnered awards presented by The Preservation Foundation of Palm Beach.
 A Bermuda-style house, built from scratch for the client, won the 2008 Schuler Award for Significant New Architecture.
 In 2009, the Foundation’s Ballinger Award for Outstanding Restoration was

 awarded to the owners of a 1926 Addison Mizner, Mediterranean-style palazzo.

 He deepened his commitment to the preservation of historic architecture and the town of Palm Beach itself, by serving on the Landmarks Preservation Commission.

 Past cultural affiliations have included serving as Chairman of the Young Friends of The Norton Museum of Art and Co-Chair of The Whitehall Society at The Flagler Museum.

 He has been a member of The Contemporaries at The Society of The Four Arts, since its founding.

-He currently serves as Vice President of the Board of Trustees of The Irish Georgian Foundation.
+In addition, he served as Vice President of the Board of Trustees of The Irish Georgian Foundation.